airqz/web-links-in-list/README.md

 | Title/Link        | Features  |
 | ------------------|----------:|

+[Adonis.js](https://github.com/adonisjs) |  Node.js MVC framework that runs on all major operating systems.
+It offers a stable eco-system to write a server-side web application so that you can focus on business needs over finalizing which package to choose or not. |
+[Derby.js](https://github.com/derbyjs/derby) | MVC framework making it easy to write realtime, collaborative applications that run in both Node.js and browsers . |
+[Express.js](https://github.com/expressjs/express) | Fast, unopinionated, minimalist web framework for node. |
+[Hapi.js](https://github.com/hapijs/hapi) | Just like Express, hapi is a simple to use configuration-centric framework with built-in support for input validation, caching, authentication, and other essential facilities for building web and services applications. hapi enables developers to focus on writing reusable application logic in a highly modular and prescriptive approach. |
+[Ionic](https://github.com/ionic-team/ionic) | Build amazing native and progressive web apps with open web technologies.
+One app running on everything. |
+[Koa.js](https://github.com/koajs/koa) | Expressive HTTP middleware framework for node.js to make web applications and APIs more enjoyable to write.
+Koa's middleware stack flows in a stack-like manner, allowing you to perform actions downstream then filter and manipulate the response upstream. |
+[LoopBack.js](https://github.com/strongloop/loopback) | LoopBack makes it easy to build modern applications that require complex integrations. |
 [Mean](https://github.com/linnovate/mean) | The MEAN stack uses Mongo, Express, Angular(6) and Node for simple and scalable fullstack js applications. |
+[Meteor.js](https://github.com/meteor/meteor) | Meteor, the JavaScript App Platform. |
+[Nest.js](https://github.com/nestjs/nest) | A progressive Node.js framework for building efficient and scalable server-side applications on top of TypeScript & JavaScript (ES6, ES7, ES8) heavily inspired by Angular. |
 [Play Framework](https://github.com/playframework/playframework) | Build scalable web applications with Java and Scala. |
-[Ionic](https://github.com/ionic-team/ionic) | Build amazing native and progressive web apps with open web technologies.
-One app running on everything. |
+[Sails.js](https://github.com/balderdashy/sails) | Sails.js is a web framework that makes it easy to build custom, enterprise-grade Node.js apps.
+It is designed to resemble the MVC architecture from frameworks like Ruby on Rails, but with support for the more modern, data-oriented style of web app & API development.
+It's especially good for building realtime features like chat. |
+[Total.js](https://github.com/totaljs/framework) | Framework for Node.js platfrom written in pure JavaScript similar to PHP's Laravel or Python's Django or ASP.NET MVC.
+It can be used as web, desktop, service or IoT application. |

 #### Template engine

 | Title/Link        | Features  |
 | ------------------|----------:|
-[Twig](https://github.com/twigphp/Twig) | The flexible, fast, and secure template language for PHP. |
 [FreeMarker](https://github.com/apache/freemarker) | Generic tool to generate text output (anything from HTML to auto generated source code) based on templates.
 It's a Java package, a class library for Java programmers. |
 [Thymeleaf](https://github.com/thymeleaf/thymeleaf) | Is a modern server-side Java template engine for both web and standalone environments. |
+[Twig](https://github.com/twigphp/Twig) | The flexible, fast, and secure template language for PHP. |

 ### Game-WebGL